alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 <!-- https://twitter.com/alexwlchan/status/1448052181886722053 -->

 Last October, I had a day trip to the [Bure Valley Railway][bvrw], a narrow-gauge heritage railway in north Norfolk.
-I came across it quite by chance -- I was driving through Aylsham to get to my B&B, and I spotted a sign pointing to the railway.
+I came across it quite by chance -- I was driving through Aylsham to get to a B&B, and I spotted a sign pointing to the railway.
-I checked the website for a timetable, bought myself a ticket, and I set out for a day of steam trains.
+I checked the website for a timetable, bought myself a ticket, and set out for a day of steam trains.

 I had a lovely time, and this post has a few of my photos.